LTLAE/NTFSMounter/README.md

 and following instructions.

 # Requirements
 You will need homebrew installed.
-You will need macFUSE installed.
+If you havn't install it, check [install homebrew](https://brew.sh/).  s You will need macFUSE installed.
 If you havn't install it, the script would help you with that.